Israel Says It Killed Hamas Commander Mohammed Deif in Air Strike

 0:00

-The Israeli military has said it killed Mohammed Deif, a commander of the Hamas terrorist group, in a July 13 airstrike in the Khan Yunis area of the Gaza Strip.
+The Israeli military has said it killed Mohammed Deif, a commander of the Hamas terrorist group, in a July 13 air strike in the Khan Yunis area of the Gaza Strip.

 Israeli military and intelligence officials had suspected Deif was killed in the strike but had not previously been able to corroborate this belief.
 The Israel Defense Forces (IDF) said on Aug.
 1 that new intelligence assessments had confirmed its belief that Deif was killed in the strike.

-The IDF said Israel’s Aman military intelligence agency and the Shin Bet national security agency had determined taht Deif and another Hamas commander, Rafe Salama, were both staying at a compound in Khan Yunis when Israeli aircraft targeted it on July 13.
-The IDF did not elaborate further on its new intelligence assessment, nor did it specify whether it located Deif’s remains in a battle damage assessment.
+The IDF said Israel’s Aman military intelligence agency and the Shin Bet national security agency had determined that Deif and another Hamas commander, Rafe Salama, were staying at a compound in Khan Yunis when Israeli aircraft targeted it on July 13.
+The IDF did not elaborate further on its new intelligence assessment, nor did it specify whether it had located Deif’s remains in a battle damage assessment.

 The Epoch Times reached out to the IDF for further comment about its latest intelligence assessments but did not receive a response by publication time.

-Israeli aircraft conducted another strike in Beirut, Lebanon, on Tuesday, targeting Fuad Shukr, a senior commander within Hezbollah, another U.S.- and Israeli-designated terrorist group.
+Israeli aircraft conducted another strike in Beirut, Lebanon, on July 30, targeting Fuad Shukr, a senior commander within Hezbollah, another U.S.- and Israeli-designated terrorist group.
 Hezbollah has since confirmed Shukr’s death.

 “This operation reflects the fact that Hamas is disintegrating, and that Hamas terrorists may either surrender or they will be eliminated,” Gallant said.